Jeff Ireland

-Jeff Ireland (born March 11, 1970) is an American football executive who is the assistant general manager and college scouting director for the New Orleans Saints of the National Football League (NFL).
+Jeff Ireland (born March 11, 1970) is an American professional football executive who is the assistant general manager and college scouting director for the New Orleans Saints of the National Football League (NFL).
 He previously served as the general manager of the Miami Dolphins from 2008 to 2014 and also served for the Dallas Cowboys and Kansas City Chiefs in various executive roles.
 Before his career as a football executive, Ireland was an assistant football coach at the University of North Texas, and a player at Baylor University.
 Ireland was also a childhood ball boy for the Chicago Bears.

 High school and college career

 Ireland was a wide receiver and placekicker and soccer forward for Cooper High School in the 1980s, and then a placekicker for the Baylor Bears from 1988 to 1991.
 He became the starter at placekicker as a sophomore.

 At Baylor, Ireland was known for making difficult kicks but missing the easy ones.
 Against Rice University in 1991, for example, he made a 58-yard field goal, then missed field goals of 43, 45, and 27 yards.
 Baylor, a 20.5 point favorite, lost the game by three points.
 Baylor was ranked 8th in the Associated Press poll at that time.

 Ireland finished his college career third on the school's all-time scoring list with 213 points.
 His 45 career field goals, including a 58-yard effort against Rice in 1991, were school records.

 He is a member of the Pi Kappa Alpha fraternity.